 The daily extreme rainfall follows the pattern of the rainfall season with the major season peak occurring in June for the coastal and the middle belts.
 With the minor season, the number of extreme rainfall events is fewer compared to the major season for the coastal and middle belts.
 For the only season in the north the peak in extreme rainfall events is in August/September.
 Most of these extreme rainfall events occur as single events but there are occasions when they do occur sequentially and some of these events could continue for more than 5 days.
 The frequency that these extreme events can occur continuously is higher for 2-3 days for almost all the stations but the frequency that these events can occur in a row for 4 days and more is very low.

 Extreme rainfall event variability over Ghana is also related to SST anomalies over the Gulf of Guinea.
 Extreme rainfall events in the coastal and middle belts are associated with average SSTs over the equatorial Atlantic Ocean while extreme rainfall events in the northern belt can be associated with cold equatorial Atlantic SSTs.
-Consistent with previous work on the West African region (e.g. Ward, 1998, Giannini et al. 2003), warm SST over the equatorial Atlantic are likely to be responsible for dry years over Ghana and the other African countries.
+Consistent with previous work on the West African region (e.g. Ward, 1998, Giannini et al. 2003), warm SST over the equatorial Atlantic are likely to be responsible for dry years over Ghana and the other African countries. ?

 This study has provided evidence of the presence of equatorial SSTs and their role in association with extreme rainfall events in the different belts in Ghana.
 The results have highlighted the need for further analysis into the lead time in days prior to the evolution of SSTs anomalies that will be favorable for extreme rainfall to occur for the different belts in Ghana.
 This has important implications in weather predictions and will help forecasters make accurate prediction of the weather so as to save life and property.